 a dream of infinite greatness is the only reasonable response to the unspeakable violence that was done to one of America’s greatest artists.

 Personally speaking, my own life would be different if the world contained such an object as a complete Magnificent Ambersons.
 When I saw this desecrated masterpiece for the first time at the age of 13, I could actually feel where Welles‘ footage stopped and RKO‘s began: Ambersons is such a profoundly physical experience that the difference is plain.
 I always leave the room before those final desultory scenes, scenes that brought tears to Welles‘s eyes when he finally forced himself to watch the film on TV.
 But I wonder if the expectation of RKO‘s butchering makes what is already so sadly fleeting seem even more so.
 What if everything that was supposed to be there was there, in its proper order, and the film actually ended with Eugene and Fanny listening to ”Two Black Crowes” in the boarding house?
 When I was a kid, my home town was slowly dying, just like the magnificence of the Ambersons.
 I used to sit on a street lined with willow trees and brood as only an adolescent can, often conjuring up the masterpiece that Welles‘ Ambersons so obviously would have been, an impossible dream object.
 As opposed to the finite masterpiece that would have existed in reality, the greatness of my Ambersons extended to infinity.
 But a dream of infinite greatness is the only reasonable response to the unspeakable violence that was done to one of America‘s greatest artists. •

-Kent Jones is Director of the New York Film Festival and director of the documentary Hitchcock/Truffaut.
+Kent Jones is the former Director of the New York Film Festival and the director of Hitchcock/Truffaut and Diane.